-The City Council has identified a new goal to publicly declare Mountain View’s commitment to diversity and inclusion – to “promote strategies to protect vulnerable populations and preserve the socioeconomic and cultural diversity of the community.”
+The City Council has adopted a goal confirming Mountain View’s commitment to diversity and inclusion – to “promote strategies to protect vulnerable populations and preserve the socioeconomic and cultural diversity of the community.”
 These are core values in our community, and we reflect these values in the work we do for residents every day.

-This goal is also emblematic of our stand against any actions or policies that could negatively impact the lives of our residents.
-All across the City, local government is working to provide the solutions our community needs to feel safe, secure, and settled.
-From City staff, to police officers, to business owners, to neighbors – we’re behind you.
+This goal is also emblematic of our stand against actions or policies that could negatively impact the lives of our residents.
+That is why the City joins with local and regional partners to provide the solutions our community needs to feel safe, secure and welcomed.
+From City staff, to police officers, to business owners, to neighbors – we’re in this together.

 In addition to local efforts, Mountain View is already aligning its efforts with regional policies and trends to secure cross jurisdiction support that broadens and strengthens our resources.
 For more information on this new Council goal, visit the main goals page.